Sirishagowda2025/Retail-performance-profitability-analysis/README.md

 ├──SQL+Python.pynb	                                          #SQL and Python scripts for cleaning & aggregation ├── Retail Busniess Performance Insights Report.pdf	          #PDF report summarizing findings

-# ✨ Why This Project Stands Out
-✔️ Combines SQL, Python & Power BI in an integrated workflow ✔️ Focuses on business impact, not just reporting
-✔️ Includes diagnostic & prescriptive insights
-✔️ Tells a clear story → making data actionable for retail decisions

 # 📝 Summary
 This project demonstrates my ability to turn raw data into actionable insights that drive profitability improvements in retail operations.
 I built this solution to empower decision-makers to:
 ✅ Focus on profitable products